 8. “Help” them find a job.
 Teenagers have plenty of free time—fall break, summer break, winter break, spring break.
 If your teen needs money (and what teen doesn’t need money?), then help them find a job.
 Who knew that working was a great way to make money?

 9. Teach them the danger of credit cards.
 As soon as your kid turns 18, they will get hounded by credit card salesmen—especially once they’re in college.
 If you haven’t taught them why debt is a bad idea, they’ll become another credit card victim.

 Remember, depending on your child’s development, you might start teaching some of these principles earlier or later.

 Related: How to Talk to Your Kids About Money

 It’s going to take an investment of time on your part, and it won’t always be easy, but if you want your children to understand how to successfully manage their money when they get older, following these guidelines will be completely worth it.

 If you don’t teach your kids how to manage money, somebody else will.
 And that’s not a risk you want to take.

-To help you have the tools and knowledge to guide your teens with all things money, Dave Ramsey and his daughter Rachel Cruze created Smart Money Smart Kids, a six-week home study program based on the #1 New York Times best seller of the same title.
+To help you have the tools and knowledge to guide your teens with all things money, Dave Ramsey and his daughter Rachel Cruze created Smart Money Smart Kids class membership, a six-week home study program based on the #1 best seller of the same title.
 In addition to saving, you can learn more about teaching your kids to work hard, spend wisely, and give generously—all with a spirit of contentment that will transform their lives.